-The impact of City Deal investment through projects and initiatives can be assessed through a range of indicators included within the business cases and audit by others.
+The impact of City Deal investment through projects and initiatives can be assessed through a range of indicators included within the business cases and a Policy of the Frank Policy Commission of the Language Commission of and audit by others.
 For Midlothian, assessment can be made in relation to Single Midlothian Plan indicators.